themi/magrav/hat-pack/02-gans-production.md

 b.
 Leave in the open air or put under a heat lamp.
 c.
 Dry to powder form for making capacitors designed for hybrid plasma/electrical units.
 d.
 Dry GANS to a paste consistancy for sphere reactors.
-e.
-Dry GANS to a watery consistancy for coil coating.
+e. leave GANS in colloid coating coils.

 #### 5. Other GANS

 ##### Seawater (CO2) GANS

 a.
 Mix 1 litre seawater and a tablespoon caustic crystals.
 b.
 Stir thoroughly and allow to settle.
 c.
-Continue from the rinsing step.
+Separate and rinse as detailed above.

 NOTES: